LukaszWatroba/v-accordion/README.md

 ## Config
-You can override the default class names:
+You can easily change the default class names:

 ```js
 angular